Rigatoni Pasta Bake

 • Rigatoni: If you can’t find (or don’t want to use) rigatoni, penne pasta makes a good substitute, and so does ziti.

-How to Make Baked Rigatoni Pasta
+How to make Rigatoni Pasta Bake

 Variations and Substitutions

-• Dairy Free: To make this pasta bake dairy free, simply swap the cheese for dairy-free cheese, or leave the cheese out entirely.
+• Dairy Free: To make this pasta bake dairy free, simply swap the cheese for dairy free cheese.
+Or, leave the cheese out entirely.
 Be sure to check the rest of your ingredients to make sure they don’t have dairy in them.

 • Veggies: Bump up the veggie content of this casserole by adding extra vegetables to the meat sauce as it cooks.
 Mushrooms, zucchini, peppers, or even shredded carrots go well in here!

 • Lighten Up: To lighten the recipe, opt for ground turkey or Italian turkey sausage in place of the ground beef, and use low-fat cheese.
-Also, be sure to look for pasta sauce with no added sugar and unrecognizable ingredients.
+Also, be sure to look for pasta sauce with no added sugar and unrecognizable ingredients

-Can You Freeze a Pasta Bake?
+Can I freeze Rigatoni Pasta Bake?

-When you’re ready to cook, place the casserole in the oven at 350°F, covered only with foil.
+Cook from frozen: place the casserole in the oven at 350°F, covered only with foil.
 Bake until heated through, about 50-60 minutes.
 It may take up to 90 minutes, but you’ll need to keep an eye on it to be sure.
 If your baking dish is not freezer-to-oven safe, then take the casserole out of the freezer early, and leave it out on the counter to thaw for 1-2 hours before baking.

-Serving Suggestions
+Serving suggestions:

 ashley avatar